elok-lam/HowToSS/HowToSS.md

 If you belive that the person you are Screensharing has Wireshark running in the background, be sure to look at this hidden icons in the bottom right of the screen, make sure there is no Wireshark running in the background_

 _There are people impersonating me and is saying that **I** will Screenshare you.
 That is false news.
 I will never ask **Anyone** to Screenshare in dms.
 There is a person roaming around pretending to be me but his main objective is to grab your discord Token which leads you to **lose** your account.
-Here is proof of a person imporsinating me.[PROOF](https://imgur.com/HKrD2As) I wish you do not trust these people._
+Here is proof of a person imporsinating me.
+[PROOF](https://imgur.com/HKrD2As) I wish you do not trust these people._

 _This Tutorial is free of use, you can modify it or do anything with it because it is yours!